aoaow/Data-Engineer/README.md

 ## Week2 update:
 I created two py files to test the make file and CI actions: "hellp.py" and "test_hello.py".
 The "hello.py" contains a function to add two parameters provided, and the "test_hello.py" contains assert statements to check if the sum is correct.
 ## Week3 update:
-I performed EDA on the egrid data in the file "pandas_test.py".
-The detailed report is in the "profile report.pdf" in the main branch.
+I performed EDA on the egrid data in the file "pandas_test.py" and produced the EDA result to both html and md file in "egrid_summary.html" and "egrid_summary.md".

 # Preparation